ABHISHANMG/blog-nodejs/README.md

-Here’s a clean and practical `README.md` for your `blog-post` project, based on your file structure and `package.json`.

----

 # 📝 Blog Post API

 A simple RESTful API for a blog system built with Node.js, Express, and MongoDB.
 It includes user registration with hashed passwords, JWT-based authentication, protected routes, and basic CRUD for blog posts.